The Complete Guide on Cell Tower Rental Lease Rates

 10. Heights and Competitiveness of Surrounding Properties

-In order to properly assess the rental lease rates of your property, it is important to understand whether your property has any competition and how strong the competing (neighboring) properties are with respect to their ability to be viable alternatives to your property.
+In order to properly assess the cell tower lease rates of your property, it is important to understand whether your property has any competition and how strong the competing (neighboring) properties are with respect to their ability to be viable alternatives to your property.
 As discussed above, competitive zoning assessments must be made in order to understand whether the wireless carriers truly have other options outside of your property.
-Another important competitive assessment is to identify the competitive advantage your site has and whether there are other sites that can offer similar attributes that would compete with your site.
+Another important competitive assessment is to identify the competitive advantage your site has and whether there are other cell tower lease sites that can offer similar attributes that would compete with your site.

 11. Neighborhood Perceptions Relating Cell Towers